Sunday, July 26, 2020

 It's Tagaytay!
 Overlooking Taal lake.

-It's not just the climate but also known for its scenic and breathtaking view of Taal lake and one of the world's smallest active volcanoes.
+It's not just the climate but also known for its scenic and breathtaking view of Taal Lake and, one of the world's smallest active volcanoes.

 Will I ever come back to this place?